 To keep your corporate passwords safe, you can’t just store them in a protected password vault and hide the key.
 You also need to manage role-based access provided by those passwords and keep that access up to date.

-As people leave and projects change, enterprise password management software allows you to change or remove passwords in real-time.
+As people leave the organization and projects change, enterprise password management software allows you to change or remove passwords in real time.
 This is particularly important for shared accounts and systems that must be kept highly secure.
 To mitigate the risk of a data breach, enterprise-level password management solutions monitor password activity and rotate passwords regularly and automatically.

 Password management best practices like password creation, rotation, monitoring, and removal must happen with no disruption to people’s work and no downtime for your systems.
 An enterprise password management solution designed to keep people productive eliminates the temptation to share passwords and skirt security controls.

-Simplifying IT password management saves your IT team’s time
+Simplifying IT password management saves your IT team time

 Privileged Access Management (PAM) solutions simplify IT password management.
 Your help desk and IT teams save time with automated account provisioning and deprovisioning, automated account discovery, automated password rotation, and consolidated reporting and auditing.
 IT password management can be further streamlined as your PAM solution is integrated with other critical IT systems, such as SIEM and IT ticketing systems, and diverse operating systems and platforms.